ytdl-org/youtube-dl/README.md

 ### ERROR: no fmt_url_map or conn information found in video info

 youtube has switched to a new video info format in July 2011 which is not supported by old versions of youtube-dl.
-You can update youtube-dl with `sudo youtube-dl -U`.
+You can update youtube-dl with `sudo youtube-dl --update`.

 ## COPYRIGHT
 **youtube-dl**: Copyright © 2006-2011 Ricardo Garcia Gonzalez.
 The program is